Phase-Field Methods for Spectral Shape and Topology Optimization: Numerical Computations

 \subsection{The numerical realization}

-To discretize \eqref{PD} and \eqref{PN}, we use standard piecewise linear and globally continuous finite elements, provided by the finite element toolbox \texttt{FEniCS} \cite{fenics1,fenics_book}, for all appearing functions to obtain a finite dimensional approximation $\varphi^h$ of $\varphi$ and $w_i^h$ of $w_i$, where $i$ corresponds to the index of the eigenvalue.
-The finite dimensional variants of the state equations \eqref{statewD} and \eqref{statewN} are solved by the eigenvalue solver \texttt{SLEPc} \cite{slepc:2005} provided by \texttt{PETSc} \cite{petsc-user-ref,petsc-efficient} to obtain approximative eigenvalues $\lambda_i^h$ and $\mu_i^h$.
+To discretize \eqref{PD} and \eqref{PN}, we use standard piecewise linear and globally continuous finite elements, provided by the finite element toolbox \texttt{FEniCS} \cite{fenics1,fenics_book}, for all appearing functions to obtain finite dimensional approximations $\varphi^h$ of $\varphi$ and $w_i^h$ of $w_i$, where $i$ corresponds to the index of the eigenvalue.
+The finite dimensional variants of the state equations \eqref{statewD} and \eqref{statewN} are solved by the eigenvalue solver \texttt{SLEPc} \cite{slepc:2005} provided by \texttt{PETSc} \cite{petsc-user-ref,petsc-efficient} to obtain approximate eigenvalues $\lambda_i^h$ and $\mu_i^h$.
 The optimization problems \eqref{PD} and \eqref{PN} are treated by the \texttt{VMPT} method, see \cite{BlankRupprecht}.
-This method can be understood as an extension of the projected gradient method to nonreflexive Banach spaces.
-In our setting $\varphi \in H^1(\Omega) \cap L^\infty(\Omega)$ holds true.
+This method can be understood as an extension of the projected gradient method to non-reflexive Banach spaces.
+In our setting, we consider $\varphi \in H^1(\Omega) \cap L^\infty(\Omega)$.
 As part of this method we need to solve projection-type subproblems, that have the form of linear-quadratic optimization problems.
 These are solved using the package \texttt{IPOPT}, see \cite{WachterIPOPT}.